2005: Jermaine O’Neal scores 55 points in 36 mins vs the Bucks

 “It just was one of those wonderfully enchanting nights for our team and for him,” Pacers coach Rick Carlisle said.

 Not taking anything away from O’Neal, who was unstoppable on this night, but the Bucks allowed 42 points by T-Mac, 40 by Iverson and 39 by Dirk in the previous weeks.
 So most of the NBA elite were circling dates with the Bucks on their calendar.

 “It’s just really embarrassing to have career-high night every night we play somebody,” Bucks guard Michael Redd said.

-O’Neal followed up this career performance with back to back 32 point games and a 35/12 and 38/15 in the following week.
-He also had 5 instances of 38+ points in just 44 games during his best scoring season.
+O’Neal followed up this career performance with back-to-back 32 point games and a 35/12 and 38/15 in the following week.
+He also had five instances of 38+ points in 44 games during his best scoring season.